dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 }
 ```

-These functions are borrowed from the React Quick Start guide from Auth0 that we mentioned earlier while setting up a new client.

 Note how we are navigating to a route called `/auth` when logging out.
 That route doesn't exist yet in our application.
 We are going to create a `WelcomeView` function to match that route in `App.jsx` and create that route within `m.route()`.

 First, let's create `WelcomeView`.
 This view relies on `UIButton`; therefore, we need to import that component as well: